Company Seven.

 Reflectors may make up with quantity what they lack in efficiency however, these are particularly desirable instruments when a great deal of light gathering power is needed.
 Experienced astronomers generally suggest that at least a 6 inch aperture telescope of good quality (in suburban skies 8 inch aperture or larger) with focal ratios of between f6 to f8 be considered for uses astronomy if you are to have any hope of observing recognizable deep sky objects (assuming the local skies are dark) and the changing features on the major planets.
 Consider that an 8 inch reflector at f6 is physically just as lengthy as a 6 inch f8 telescope.
 And yet the 8 inch model (of similar design) will have a 56% increase in light gathering power over the 6 inch model, yet the difference in price between the two sizes may be only 20 or 25%.

 The single tube telescopes of 10 inch aperture or greater can be prohibitively bulky and heavy, even more so for children.
-The better Dobsons of 12-1/2 inch and larger tend to be made in a "truss" design to facilitate disassembly into a more manageable and compact package.
+The better Dobsons of 12–½ inch and larger tend to be made in a truss frame design to facilitate disassembly into a more manageable and compact package.
 The top and bottom assemblies of the telescope are made of wood or composites, held precisely in place by lightweight support tubes.
 A healthy adult can manage about a 20" (or larger) truss telescope, however with current technology it is the weight of the glass or ceramic mirror that remains the limiting concern.

 These more sophisticated Dobsons may incorporate composites for light weight, fans to acclimate the primary mirror faster, heaters (to keep dew from forming), even computer controlled tracking systems!
 A healthy adult can manage about an 18 to 20 inch (or larger) truss telescope since with current technology the bulk and weight of the glass or ceramic mirror remains the limiting concerns.
 Never before has the enthusiastic amateur community contributed so much, so rapidly to the evolution of a telescope design.

-Where they work well: particularly well suited for use at dark sky locations, away from the city.
+Where they work well: these are particularly well suited for use at dark sky locations, away from the city.
 The larger telescopes are a good choice where it is a simple matter to move the telescope outside to a convenient location.
 Being open tube telescopes, these are not recommended for use at sites near salt air since the corrosive dew will deteriorate the exposed mirror coatings.

 Finally, consider these mirrors are exposed to the elements.
 We do not suggest regular exposure of mirror telescopes to salt air by the seashore unless one accepts the probability that the mirror(s) coatings will have to be stripped and recoated every few years or more.

-With light being bent so radically over relatively short distances, in order to perform well these often employ sophisticated "aspheric" optical elements.
+With light being bent so radically over relatively short distances, in order to perform well these often employ sophisticated aspheric optical elements.
 The Schmidt Corrector is a thin aspheric lens developed by Bernhard Schmidt in the 1920's for use in the astrographic "Schmidt Cameras" made by the Carl Zeiss company in Germany.
-This type of lens is employed on the Schmidt-Cassegrain telescope.
+This type of lens is employed on the Schmidt–Cassegrain telescope.

 Right: The famous Questar Maksutov-Cassegrain telescope, showing the Standard 3.5 model.